 The 45th Annual National Engineers Week Awards Banquet celebrates the accomplishments of the engineering profession in Ventura and Santa Barbara Counties.
 The annual event was held at CSU-Channel Islands, Camarillo, CA on Friday evening, February 23, 2018.
 Member Dennis Horwitz was recognized as ASME Engineer of the Year.

 ASME will be recognizing Dennis Horwitz as its Engineer Of The Year selection for the annual event.

 Section Meeting and Factory Tour of Institution Ale microbrewery and pub in Camarillo was held on Wednesday evening, January 17, 2018.
 The operations and and automation behind this local gem of a microbrewery is fascinating...and the varieties of ale and food are great too!
 The business side of the section meeting was to choose the ASME Engineer of the Year finalist for next month's National Engineers Week Award Banquet to be held at on Friday evening, February 23, 2018 at CSU-Channel Islands.
-Nominated by Section Chair Steve Harrington, Dennis Horwitz, VP-Sales & Marketing at Micronor and past ASME-CI Chair/Board Member was selected for the recognition.
+Nominated by Section Chair Steve Harrington, Dennis Horwitz, VP and Product Manager at Micronor and past ASME-CI Chair/Board Member was selected for the recognition.

 Factory Tour of Western Gage Corporation was held on Thursday evening, November 16, 2017.
 Steve Harrington, WGC Engineering Manager and ASME Channel Islands Chair, hosted the event.